sbatson5/imposter-syndrome-blog/content/posts/2019-08-03---Going-from-ember-to-vue.md

 When using a component, we have similar patterns as Ember.
 You need to append a `:` to properties you pass down to a component.
 So, if my parent component has a property called `author` and I want to pass `author.name` down to a child component as `fullname`, it would look like this: `<AuthorInfo :fullname="author.name" />`.
+Compared to `<AuthorInfo @fullname={{this.author.name}} />` in Ember, you can see the syntax isn't hard to learn.

 `methods` are the equivalent of `actions` in Ember -- if there is a function that is going to be called from the template, it is in the `methods` hash.
 Functions can live outside of that hash (obviously) but this tells you what you expect to interact with your markup.
+In Ember, you can call functions on your component by _not_ using the `action` helper, but Vue forces this convention on you, separating your template functions.

 If you look at the `someMethod` function, you will see the last line calls `this.emit('something-that-bubbles');`.
 This is how we accomplish something similar to "Data Down, Actions Up" (DDAU).
 It's a bit different and shouldn't be used for every case, but basically, when we `emit` something, any parent component can listen to that event (in this case `something-that-bubbles`) and respond to it.
-This means that child component does not need to receive an action as a parameter.
+This means that the child component does not need to receive an action as a parameter.
 All it does is emit something, pass any properties along with it and then it stops caring.
 It's up to the parent component to listen to it and respond.

-One of the things I disliked with the actions helper in Ember was that a child component might not always want to bubble something up.
+One of the things I disliked with the actions helper in Ember was that I might not always pass an action down for every instance of my component.
 Say you had a component like this in Ember: `<AuthorInfo @updateProfile={{action "updateProfile"}} />`.
 We pass down an action called `updateProfile` which allows the logged in user to update their profile.
 However, I want to use that same layout elsewhere when viewing a post, but it isn't editable.
 So, I simply don't pass down that action: `<AuthorInfo />`.
 If the user triggers that action, however, I will get an error like `this.updateProfile is not a function` (or something similar).
-So, you wrap stuff in if conditions to make sure that's not the case.
+Obviously, you can conditionally call this and handle this use case in a lot of different ways, but I feel like it sometimes makes a child component too aware of its parent.

 With emitting, the child component won't hit this error, as all it does is emit something out and it's up to the parent to intercept it.
 Calling `this.emit('update-profile')` won't cause an error if parent component doesn't have a method for updating that profile.